 Either way, both the scented and unscented nail polish remover contain Vitamin A, C, and E oil to nourish and soften nail beds and cuticles.
 However, neither is intended for removing gel polish.
 (It only removes regular nail polish.)

 Pair one of these natural nail polish removers with a bottle of Ella + Mila nail polish and a set of reusable cotton pads to make a perfect eco-friendly nail care gift.
 It’s better for you and the environment!

 It’s pretty much one-stop shopping with this product, and the lack of scent means you can discard each wipe after use without any lingering smell coming from the trash.
-(In contract to disposable nail polish remover wipes made with acetone, which tend to stink up the whole bathroom with chemical fumes.)
+(In contrast to disposable nail polish remover wipes made with acetone, which tends to stink up the whole bathroom with chemical fumes.)

 If you don’t need nail polish remover that often, this is a good bargain because the wipes are cheap ($5) and they last forever.
 Do not use them on gel polish, though.
 And yes, these are also vegan, cruelty-free, and made in the USA.

 Karma Naturals Organic Nail Polish Remover Wipes are acetone-free, cruelty-free, vegan, and easy to use and dispose of.
 Like Ella + Mila’s non-toxic wipes, they are great for travel, only these ones are also organic and biodegradable (though they are twice the price as a result).

 Karma Naturals also makes a line of cruelty-free, acetone-free liquid nail polish removers in various scents like tea tree, rose, and kid-friendly cherry.